HL7NZ/hpi/input/pagecontent/businessView.md

 #### Māori macrons

-Māori macrons are not currently supported by the HIP FHIR service.
+Māori macrons are not currently supported by the HIP service.

 This is due to the effect macrons would have on downstream systems and update conflicts that would occur between the HL7 legacy, SOAP and FHIR services.